Processing math: 100%

 • bars have gaps between bars, as the bars represent distinct categories.

-Bar charts have gaps between all of the bars.
-In contrast, the bars in histograms are butted together (except when an interval has a count of zero), as the variable-axis usually represent a continuous numerical scale.
+In contrast to bar charts, the bars in histograms are butted together (except when an interval has a count of zero), as the variable-axis usually represents a continuous numerical scale.

 12.3.3 Pie charts